dave4mpls/targetCaseStudy/README.md

   * The tests include scraping the Metro Transit user-facing website to make sure my program matches what a user would get themselves, and so depending on the timing of calling this site versus running my program, if the data changes in between, a test might fail.
 However, the test program accounts for this and therefore it almost always prints "ok" meaning "all tests passed."

 ## GetDiskUsage
 Shown in PHP and also in cross-platform C, to demonstrate my abilities to create both a quick and dirty script for managing disk usage, and also a low-level cross-platform program.
-(I also do C++ and Java.)
+(I also do C++ and Java.
+I have used C and PHP extensively in the past.)

 Design Notes
  * The JSON object in the design example didn't have fields, so I added a boolean indicating if an item is a directory (True) or a file (False), a field for the whole pathname, and a field for the file size.